mikeizbicki/cmc-csci143/topic_00_unix/README.md

 1. Follow [these instructions](https://github.com/mikeizbicki/lab-llm) to get a nice terminal interface to LLMs on the lambda server.

-1. (Optional) Watch a short video where the creators of UNIX Ken Thompson and Dennis Ritchie explain the UNIX philosophy <https://www.youtube.com/watch?v=JoVQTPbD6UY>
+1. (Optional) Watch a short video where the creators of UNIX Ken Thompson and Dennis Ritchie explain the UNIX philosophy.

 **Instructions:**